Types of psychotherapy

 The aim is to help children develop ways to cope and feel better about themselves.
 The therapist will use materials including toys, sand, musical instruments and puppets to help the child express difficult thoughts and feelings through play.

-Play therapy can be especially helpful for children with low self-esteem, confidence issues, behavioural problems, or children who are very angry, fearful or worried and may have been through difficult experiences.
+Play therapy can be especially helpful for children with low self-esteem, confidence issues or behavioural problems, or children who are very angry, fearful or worried and may have been through difficult experiences.

 Therapies like Cognitive Behavioural Therapy (CBT) and journal therapy include written exercises which help you to examine your thoughts and look at how they affect your feelings and behaviour.